SuperOfficeDocs/crmscript/docs/api-reference/classes/NSArchiveAgent/NSArchiveAgent.md

 # NSArchiveAgent

-ArchiveList functions of all kinds
+ArchiveList functions of all kinds.

+## Example

 ```crmscript
 NSArchiveAgent agent;